Busch Gardens Tampa Bay: 1990–1999: Thrill additions and animal habitats

-By the early 1990s, Busch Gardens sought to add more attractions to keep up the attention from the public and amusement industry trends.
+By the early 1990s, Busch Gardens sought to add more attractions to maintain the attention of the public and amusement industry trends.
 The panda exhibit, introduced in 1988, was the last significant attraction introduced to the park.
 Busch Gardens officials recognized the need for a subsequent addition.
 The campervan park was closed in 1990 due to the decline in sales.
 The former Old Swiss House reopened as the Crown Colony House in early 1990.
 A restaurant was added on the top floor of the renovated building utilizing an African theme.
 The Swinging Vines attraction was removed around 1991.
 The park announced Questor in May 1991, a motion simulator ride manufactured by Reflectone, which opened on May 23.
 Located near the Clydesdale stables and Crown Colony House, Questor featured the story of explorer Sir Edison Fitzwilly pursuing the Crystal of Zed through different landscapes.